scrapinghub/splash/README.rst

 ---------

 Evaluates the JavaScript defined by script source using the page's main frame as context and returns the result of the last executed statement.
+The javascript code is evaluated after the delay defined by the wait parameter.
 Note that unlike the other Splash endpoints render.js expects a POST request where the body of the request is the javascript source.

 Arguments: